Lachie Neale

 Lachlan Oliver Neale (born 24 May 1993) is an Australian rules footballer and the co-captain of the Brisbane Lions in the Australian Football League (AFL).
-He previously played for the Fremantle Football Club from 2012 to 2018 before being traded to the Brisbane Lions in 2019 where he won the 2020 Brownlow Medal.
+He previously played for the Fremantle Football Club from 2012 to 2018 before being traded to the Brisbane Lions in 2019, where he captained a premiership in 2024 and 2025 and won the Brownlow Medal in both 2020 and 2023.

 Early life

 Neale was born in Naracoorte, South Australia.
-His family briefly moved to a farm in Langkoop, near Apsley, a small town just west of the South Australian border in western Victoria. before settling in Kybybolite, South Australia when Lachie was still young.
+His family briefly lived on a farm in Langkoop, near Apsley, a small town just east of the South Australian border in western Victoria, before settling in the South Australian town of Kybybolite when Neale was still young.

-Nicknamed 'Cowboy', after Kevin Neale, he played various junior sports in Naracoorte including basketball, soccer, cricket and football.
-Lachie started playing football for Kybybolite in 2004 as a 10-year-old.
-He kicked 8 goals for the year as his team won the under 14 KNTFL premiership alongside future AFL player Jack Trengove.
-Neale also won another under 14 premiership the next season once again alongside Trengove but also with future AFL teammate Alex Forster.
+Nicknamed "Cowboy" after Kevin Neale, he played various junior sports in Naracoorte, including basketball, soccer, cricket and football.
+Neale started playing football for Kybybolite in 2004 as a 10-year-old.
+He kicked 8 goals for the year as his team won the under-14 KNTFL premiership alongside future AFL player Jack Trengove.
+Neale also won another under-14 premiership the next season, once again alongside Trengove but also with future AFL teammate Alex Forster.
 Neale kicked 14 goals for the season but was not selected for the Grand Final.
-Lachie continued playing for Kybybolite and then received a scholarship to attend St Peter's College, Adelaide.
+Neale continued playing for Kybybolite and then received a scholarship to attend St Peter's College, Adelaide.
 He won the Opie Medal in his final year at St Peter's.

-He played his junior football for the Kybybolite Football Club and then the Glenelg Football Club in the South Australian National Football League (SANFL), including seven games in the league side before returning to the Under-18 team for the Grand Final.
+He played his junior football for the Kybybolite Football Club and then the Glenelg Football Club in the South Australian National Football League (SANFL), including seven games in the league side, before returning to the under-18 team for the grand final.
 Despite Glenelg losing to Port Adelaide, he gathered 40 possessions and was awarded the Alan Stewart Medal as the best player in the game.
-He represented South Australia at the 2011 AFL Under 18 Championships.
+He represented South Australia at the 2011 AFL Under-18 Championships.

 Growing up, Neale supported the Port Adelaide Football Club.